microsoft/com-rs/README.md

 COM has been superseded by [WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) which builds on COM to provide even more guarantees about the binary interface.
 As such, if you're not sure if you need to use COM, you probably shouldn't.

-## Existing crates

-There are many existing Rust crates that help with COM interactions.
-Depending on your use case, you may find these crates more suited to your needs.
-For example, we have
-- [Intercom](https://github.com/Rantanen/intercom), which focuses on providing support for writing cross-platofrm COM components in Rust.
-- [winapi-rs](https://github.com/retep998/winapi-rs), which provides a straightforward macro that allows you to easily consume COM interfaces.

 ## Usage

 ### Defining a COM interface